brianglass/anastasis/files/feb.md

 Kontakion.
 Tone 3.

-Holy Parthenios, inspired by God, you received the divine grace of wonders, you purify all the passions of the faithful by driving out spirits of evil, wonderworking, god-bearing Father; therefore we hymn you as a great initiate of GodÂ’s grace.
+Holy Parthenios, inspired by God, you received the divine grace of wonders, you purify all the passions of the faithful by driving out spirits of evil, wonderworking, god-bearing Father; therefore we hymn you as a great initiate of God’s grace.

 ****

 8. Of the holy Great Martyr Theodore the General, and of the holy Prophet Zachary.

-The Martyr was of the EfchaÃ¯tes of Galatia, he lived in Herakleia and was a soldier by profession.
+The Martyr was of the Efchaïtes of Galatia, he lived in Herakleia and was a soldier by profession.
 He suffered under Licinius in 320.
 The prophet was the son of Barachias, and a contemporary of the Prophet Haggai \[Dec.16th\].
 He also prophesied at around the same time as he.
 His prophecy is divided into 14 chapters and is ranged eleventh among the Minor Prophets.

 ****